translate/translate/docs/commands/txt2po.rst

 A translator would copy the POT file to their own PO file and then create translations of the entries.
-If you wish to create a PO file and not a POT file then leave off the *-P* option.
+If you wish to create a PO file and not a POT file then leave off the :opt:`-P` option.

 You might want to manually edit the POT file to remove items that should not be translated.
 For instance if part of the document is a license you might want